kkkumar2/Brand_Recognition/README.md

-# BrandRecognition
+# Detectron2

-A brand logo detection system using Detectron2 API.

 Detectron2 is Facebook AI Research's next generation library that provides state-of-the-art detection and segmentation algorithms.
 It is the successor of Detectron and maskrcnn-benchmark.
 It supports a number of computer vision research projects and production applications in Facebook.

+# BrandRecognition

+A brand logo detection system using Detectron2 API.
+This API will detect the type of logo in the image and this API is also compatible to Accept the Region of interest(ROI) of the detection object

+Acceptable locations : ['TOP','BUTTOM','LEFT',RIGHT']

-## Dataset Brand_recognition
+## Dataset for Brand_recognition

  Download the flickr logos 27 dataset from [here](http://image.ntua.gr/iva/datasets/flickr_logos/).